|

 the behaviour of compo's box.

-Note: You can only use this method if this MSBLayout knows its Container
+Note: You can only use this method if this MSBLayout knows its Container.
+You

 (after setting this MSBLayout as its LayoutManager) will also let the MSBLayout know its